Skip to content

 Please note: working with our partners across campus, we've attempted to consider accessibility on Alternative Breaks holistically, but we recognize that there may be—indeed, there likely are—things we missed.
 If you’d like to discuss additional options or information regarding any component of the Alt Breaks experience, please contact alternativebreaks@utah.edu, Alternative Breaks Program Manager.
 You won’t be expected to disclose or discuss the nature of your disability, experience, or inquiry in order to receive accommodations and information; we believe equitable access and accommodations are a right for all.

-Each of the areas below has been identified to allow students, staff, and faculty to assess what an Alternative Breaks experience might look like for them individually.
-Here we disclose what Alternative Breaks can look like and have looked like for participants of various, multiple, and intersectional identities—along with practices that we've adopted to make sure all feel welcomed in our programming.
+Each of the areas below has been identified to allow students, staff, and faculty to assess what an Alternative Breaks experience might look like for them.
+Here we disclose what we've adopted to make sure all feel welcomed in our programming.
 This is by no means a comprehensive list of what we are able to accomplish with those who want to be a part of our program.
 We are glad to have the opportunity to work with students individually to ensure we're providing a safe, comfortable, and meaningful experience with our program.

 The Bennion Center is committed to ADA accessibility standards in its programming and will work with the University's Center for Disability & Access to best serve students' needs on an individual basis.